ObjectOops/albatr055/README.md

 - Configurable detection settings
 - Hotkey detection
 - Logging

+### Limitations
+- Mouse lock does not prevent actions from being executed via touchscreen and *possibly* other HID devices.

 > [!Important]
 > **Disclaimer**: This software has not *yet* been tested against an actual BadUSB.
 It listens for all keystrokes sent to the system and responds if the rate of keystrokes received exceeds the configured keys-per-second threshold.